Jerry Leiber and Mike Stoller formed one of the best and most prolific

 songwriting teams of the 50's and 60's in addition to their work as record producers.

 Photo courtesy Jerry Leiber Private Collection

 Born April 25, 1933 Jerry Leiber grew up in a Yiddish speaking household in a largely Catholic, Italian-Polish neighborhood on the edge of Baltimore's black ghetto.
-At the age of five Leiber's mother Manya became the family breadwinner when his father, a door to door milkman, died of a cerebral hemorrhage leaving the family penniless.
-Manya ran a small dry goods and grocery store for six-and-a-half years, where Leiber became an errand boy delivering five gallon cans of kerosene, ten pound bags of coal and groceries to black families in the neighborhood.
+Before his father emigrated to the US he had taught Hebrew School in Poland.
+At the age of five.
+Leiber's mother Manya became the family breadwinner when his father, a door to door milkman, died of a cerebral hemorrhage leaving the family, other than $100 insurance policy, virtually penniless.
+Manyatook the insurance money a candy store on the edge of the black Ghetto.
+Later she turned into a small dry goods and grocery store for six-and-a-half years.
+The only one that extended credit extended to Blacks, this where became an errand boy delivering five gallon cans of kerosene, ten pound bags of coal and groceries to families in the neighborhood.
 With music everywhere in these neighborhoods, this is where he fell in love with boogie-woogie.
 Leiber studied piano and drums for two and half years in Baltimore.
 At fifteen he decided that he wanted to be a professional songwriter.
 In 1945 Manya decided to sell the business to move Los Angeles to be closer to Jerry's older sister and the other sister was due to attend the University of California.

 Jerry worked at various jobs while attending Fairfax High School.
 One was working midnight's bussing dishes at Clifton's Cafeteria in downtown Los Angeles.
 It was there that he heard the short order cook listening to Hunter Hancock's radio show Harlem Hit Parade.
 Hunter was playing Jimmy Witherspoon's Ain't Nobody's Business.